 Purpose of ONGLAISAT satellite

 ONGLAISAT 's mission is scheduled to end next March before its optical technology is applied to future missions.
-"The images are as clear as aerial photographs, despite being taken by such a small satellite," said ArkEdge Space CEO Takayoshi Fukuyo.
+"The pictures are as clear as aerial photographs, despite being taken by such a small satellite," said ArkEdge Space CEO Takayoshi Fukuyo.

 Black and white photo taken from ONGLAISAT satellite